vmware-tanzu/velero/site/content/docs/main/self-signed-certificates.md

 Velero as a client does not include its certificate while performing SSL handshake with the server.
 From [TLS 1.3 spec](https://tools.ietf.org/html/rfc8446), verifying client certificate is optional on the server.
 You will need to change this setting on the server to make it work.

+## Skipping TLS verification

+**Note:** The `--insecure-skip-tls-verify` flag is insecure and susceptible to man-in-the-middle attacks and meant to help your testing and developing scenarios in an on-premise environment.
+Using this flag in production is not recommended.

+Velero provides a way for you to skip TLS verification on the object store by passing the `--insecure-skip-tls-verify` flag with Velero commands.
+If true, the object store's TLS certificate will not be checked for validity before Velero connects to the object store or Restic repo.
+You can permanently skip TLS verification for an object store by setting `Spec.Config.InsecureSkipTLSVerify` to true in the [BackupStorageLocation](api-types/backupstoragelocation.md) CRD.

+This flag is currently only implemented for use with AWS provider plugin and Restic.